Bloomington police arrest man for murder after body found in house

 BLOOMINGTON, Ind.
 (WISH) — Police in Bloomington have arrested a man for a Tuesday murder.

-Officers went to several homes on W. Graham Drive, but did not find anything suspicious.
+Officers went to several homes on West Graham Drive, but did not find anything suspicious.

 When officers entered the home, they found a man inside who claimed to be napping on the couch.